Hagy History, Family Crest & Coats of Arms

 The surname Hagy was first found in Inverness, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Hagy family
+Early History of the Hagy family

 This web page shows only a small excerpt of our Hagy research.
 Another 63 words (4 lines of text) covering the years 1567, 1642, and 1670 are included under the topic Early Hagy History in all our PDF Extended History products and printed products wherever possible.